Stimulating Multidisciplinary Research at Loyola’s Lakeside Campuses

 Preference will be given to proposals that involve research in one of the three focus areas identified in the university’s 2009-2014 strategic plan: life sciences and health care; ethics and social justice; and children and families.

 Because the money for this program is (indirectly) generated by research done by Lake Shore and Water Tower campus investigators, this competition is restricted to Principal Investigators from either or both of those locations.
 Co-investigators, however, can be located at the Health Sciences Campus.
 Generally, if a person is eligible to submit an external proposal through the lakeside PTAP system as a Principal Investigator, that person would be eligible to be a Principal Investigator on a multi-disciplinary grant.
 Each application for this program must have a Principal Investigator and at least one Co-Investigator from a different department.

 Proposal Submission Guidelines

 The primary goal is to develop coherent multidisciplinary research proposals that are positioned competitively to secure external funding from Federal agencies.
 Proposals for this internal competition must clearly demonstrate the multidisciplinary nature of the project and identify specific external sources of support for the project.

 Proposals must be double spaced, font size 12 points or higher, and submitted (all as PDF files except for the budget in Excel) through the IPRS system.
 [NOTE: If an investigator needs a compliance committee approval (e.g., for work involving human subjects or lab animals) he/she should apply to the relevant committee for their location (lakeside or HSC) and then inform the other investigator(s) of the outcome.]

 The application must include:

-- Methods of Analyses [if high performance computing capability is needed, indicate whether use will be made of Loyola's RDC Overview]
+- Methods of analyses [if high performance computing capability is needed, indicate whether use will be made of Loyola's Research Data Center]

 Appendix materials will NOT be accepted